 - Flushed and warm skin

 Of course, not everyone who struggles with heroin abuse will exhibit all of these signs of heroin addiction.
-However, it is beneficial to know the different symptoms that might accompany addiction in order to get the best assistance for the recovery process.
+However, it is beneficial to know the different symptoms that might accompany addiction in order to get the best possible assistance during the recovery process.

 What Are Common Heroin Withdrawal Symptoms?

-Recovering from heroin addiction is certainly possible but it’s also very hard.
+Recovering from heroin addiction is possible but it can be a difficult process.
 Those who are going through withdrawal may encounter insomnia, cold sweats, excessive sweating, fever, diarrhea, muscle pains, and cramping.
-The process may feel brutal, but the results are better than what can be imagined.
+The process may feel brutal, but the results are worth it.
 Freedom from drug addictions is the ultimate goal, despite the challenges that come along.

 Get Help For Heroin Addiction Today

-Treatment is needed during the process of recovery.
+Professional treatment is needed in heroin recovery.
 Here at Rehab Carolinas, we specialize in helping people achieve freedom from addiction through therapy and counseling.
-It is our mission to help during the course of recovery by providing you or your loved one in the best way possible.
-Call us today at 704-810-2238 or use our online contact form to have a specialist contact you.
+It is our mission to help during the course of recovery by providing you or your loved one the most effective, specialized treatment possible.
+Call us today or use our online contact form to have a specialist contact you.